 - Small perks can go a long way

 Small regular perks, like team lunches, gift card rewards and celebrations for successful projects are all ways to make your employees feel appreciated.

 According to research by Aon Hewitt, 62% - 70% of organisations are now offering flexible benefits, so it’s in your best interests to consider negotiating with candidates and existing employees.

 Working out a remuneration package should feature highly on your hiring plan to-do list.
-Now that you know what candidates are looking for, re-assess your offering and make sure you’re not only in-line with other companies in your industry, but that you’re also bringing something unique to the table too.
+Now that you know what candidates are looking for, and reviewed our remuneration package examples, re-assess your offering and make sure you’re not only in-line with other companies in your industry, but that you’re also bringing something unique to the table.